Dog doused with gasoline, set on fire May 7 dies in Tucson

 TUCSON, Ariz.
 (AP) — Authorities say a small dog that was doused with gasoline and intentionally set on fire almost two weeks ago has died.

-Pima Animal Care Center officials say the dog named Lovely went into cardiac arrest and died Sunday.
+Pima Animal Care Center officials say the Chihuahua mix named Lovely went into cardiac arrest and died Sunday.

 They said the animal had only about a 50 percent chance of surviving her injuries.